devlato/async-wait-until/README.md

 ## TypeScript

 The library exports type definitions for TypeScript.
-As far as the library ships the code with `commonJS` module support only, you have to use `import waitUtil = require()` syntax to use it:
+As far as the library ships the code with `commonJS` module support only, you have to use `import waitUntil = require()` syntax to use it:

 ```typescript
 import waitUntil = require('async-wait-until');